realm/realm-dart-samples/flutter_flexible_sync/README.md

 ![Realm](https://github.com/realm/realm-dart/raw/main/logo.png)

 [![License](https://img.shields.io/badge/License-Apache-blue.svg)](LICENSE)
+# Flutter Flexible Sync sample

-## A simple application using the [Realm Flutter SDK](https://www.mongodb.com/docs/realm/sdk/flutter/) Flexible Sync with an [Atlas App Services application](https://www.mongodb.com/docs/atlas/app-services/).
+A simple application using the [Realm Flutter SDK](https://www.mongodb.com/docs/realm/sdk/flutter/) Flexible Sync with an [Atlas App Services application](https://www.mongodb.com/docs/atlas/app-services/).

-This sample demonstrates the usage of Flexible Sync.
-Writing to a local realm named `db_allTasks.realm` sends the data automatically to the Atlas collection.
+Writing to a synced realm named db_allTasks.realm syncs the data automatically to a linked MongoDB collection on Atlas.
-Then the data are downloaded back by the synchronization process to two separate realms `db_importantTasks.realm` and  `db_normalTaks.realm` filtered by specific subscription query.
+Then sample demonstrates working with two subscription queries for important tasks and normal tasks in two different realms.

-# Realm Flutter SDK
+## Realm Flutter SDK

-The Realm Flutter package is `realm` and it is available at [pub.dev](https://pub.dev/packages/realm)
+Realm Flutter package is published to [realm](https://pub.dev/packages/realm).

-# Environment
+## Environment

-* Flutter ^3.0.1
-* Flutter Mobile on Android and iOS
+* Realm Flutter supports iOS, Android, Windows, MacOS and Linux platforms.

+* Flutter ^3.0.3 or newer
-* Flutter Desktop on Windows, Linux and MacOS
+* For Flutter Desktop environment setup, see [Desktop support for Flutter](https://docs.flutter.dev/desktop).

-# Atlas App Services Configuration Steps
+## Atlas App Services Configuration Steps

+This sample is using an existing Atlas App Service with AppID `flutter_flexible_sync-rmjux`.

+If you want to create an Atlas App Service and have an access to the cloud App, follow the instruction below.

-* Create an account on [realm.mongodb.com](https://realm.mongodb.com) - follow the instructions: [Get Started with Atlas](https://www.mongodb.com/docs/atlas/getting-started)
+1. Create an account on [cloud.mongodb.com](https://cloud.mongodb.com).
+Follow the instructions: [Register a new Atlas Account](https://www.mongodb.com/docs/atlas/tutorial/create-atlas-account/#register-a-new-service-account).
-* Create a new app following the instructions here: [Create an App with Atlas App Services UI](https://www.mongodb.com/docs/atlas/app-services/manage-apps/create/create-with-realm-ui).
+1. Create a new app following the instructions here: [Create an App with Atlas App Services UI](https://www.mongodb.com/docs/atlas/app-services/manage-apps/create/create-with-realm-ui).
     For the purpose of this sample you don't need to create an app from a template.
 You can just create an empty application.
-* Click the button in the blue line above - `Review draft & deploy`.
-* Go to the `Authentication Providers` menu in the left panel and make sure the option "Allow users to log in anonymously" is ON.
-    Read [this page](https://www.mongodb.com/docs/atlas/app-services/authentication/providers/) for more information about the other types of authentication.
+1. Go to the **Authentication** menu in the left panel and make sure the option "Allow users to log in anonymously" under `Authentication providers` tab is ON.
+Save and then click the button `Review draft & deploy`.
+Read [Authentication Providers](https://www.mongodb.com/docs/atlas/app-services/authentication/providers/) for more information about the other authentication types.
-* Go to the `Sync` menu and [Enable Flexible Sync](https://www.mongodb.com/docs/atlas/app-services/sync/configure/enable-sync/#enable-flexible-sync).
+1. Go to the **Device Sync** menu and [Enable Flexible Sync](https://www.mongodb.com/docs/atlas/app-services/sync/configure/enable-sync/#enable-flexible-sync).
     * Don't create a schema.
-Skip by choosing "No thanks, continue to Sync".
+Skip it by choosing "No thanks, continue to Sync".
     * Press the "Flexible Sync" button.
 Only Flexible Sync is supported in the Realm Flutter SDK.
     * Switch ON the ["Development mode"](https://www.mongodb.com/docs/atlas/app-services/sync/data-model/development-mode/) option.
     * Create a new database collection and choose a name for it.
     * Create a new queryable field used for filtering data between both realms in this application.
-For our sample the field is `isImportant`.
+For this sample the field is `isImportant`.
-        Since it is not available in the selection list, just start writing inside the selection box and then choose `Create isImportant`.
+        Type the field name `isImportant` in the selection box and then choose `Create isImportant`.
         It will be created.
     * Define permission - for the purpose of this sample please choose the option `Users can read and write all data`.
     * Click the button `Enable Sync` and confirm.
-    * Click the button in the blue line above - `Review draft & deploy`, again.
+    * Click the button `Review draft & deploy`, again.
-* Copy the App ID of your new application.
-Follow [Find an App ID](https://www.mongodb.com/docs/atlas/app-services/reference/find-your-project-or-app-id/?_ga=2.267445390.1225817147.1654079983-1571915642.1647002315&_gac=1.229371374.1654173423.CjwKCAjwv-GUBhAzEiwASUMm4jBtzETN-YJq0KELgeGLKk-4_6wVAfImtPoBbo-A35_eKjZ1p0Lh_BoCotcQAvD_BwE#find-an-app-id)
+1. [Find and Copy the App ID](https://www.mongodb.com/docs/atlas/app-services/reference/find-your-project-or-app-id/) of your new application.
-* Go to `main.dart` in this sample and set your App ID to the constant `appId` as follow:
+1. Go to `main.dart` in this sample and set your App ID to the constant `appId` as follow:

     ```dart
     const String appId = "flutter_flx_sync-plfhm";
     ```

 These steps are for the purpose of the sample.
 You can follow the instructions in [MongoDB Atlas](https://www.mongodb.com/docs/atlas) for more advanced and secured configurations.

-# Usage
+## Usage

 * Start an Android Emulator, an iPhone Simulator, attach an Android device or setup [Flutter Desktop environment](https://docs.flutter.dev/desktop)